 The Business Champion for Older Workers

-The government appointed Andy Briggs, CEO of Aviva UK and Ireland Life, as Business Champion for Older Workers on 7 October 2016.
-Andy Briggs is chair of the Business in the Community Age at Work leadership team.
+The government appointed Andy Briggs, Chief Executive Officer of Phoenix Group as Business Champion for Older Workers.
+He is also chair of the Business in the Community Age at Work leadership team.

-Together, they will lead the government’s work to support employers to hire and re-train older workers by promoting the benefits of older workers to employers across England.
+This team leads on the government’s work to support employers to hire and retrain older workers by promoting the benefits of older workers to employers.
 The Business Champion is a voluntary, unpaid, non-political appointment.

-The Advisory, Conciliation and Arbitration Service (Acas) provide free advice for employers on employment legislation, including advice on age and the workplace.
+The Advisory, Conciliation and Arbitration Service (Acas) provide free advice for employers and employees on employment legislation, including advice on age and the workplace.